restclusion/ticketsJava/README.md

 # ticketsJava

-TicketApp is a very simple Ticket system made in Java for Liferay Interview.
+TicketApp is a very simple Ticket system made in Java for the Liferay Interview Process (Graduate Program)

 TO RUN IT: